tejuafonja/DP-2Stage/README.md

 ## **Evaluate Synthetic Data**

-To evaluate the synthetic data, modify the evaluation scripts as needed, and then run:
+To evaluate the synthetic data, modify the path to the generated data in `scripts/tabular_metrics.py`, and then run:
 ```bash
 bash scripts/tabular_metrics.sh
 ```